What is Livestream Shopping

 References

 We found good examples in the foreign market.
-For instance, a swiss platform BamBuser that had its own SDK for streaming.
+For instance, a Swiss platform BamBuser that had its own SDK for streaming.
 Early in the game, we thought we would base Eyebuy on it but then decided to do everything on our own to study all nuances and pitfalls.

 We took the Indian service BulBulTV and examined its features and user flows.
 We liked the work principles of the service and decided to rely on it.
 To distinguish Eyebuy from competitors, we came up with a killer feature — users can jump from our app right to the online shop, and the cart is already filled with the products they chose on a stream.
-All the user needs to do is to pay for the order and wait for the parcel.
+All the user needs to do is pay for the order and wait for the parcel.

 Stack